zkorum/legal/README.md

 ### Log out

-Logging out has the following impact:
+Logging out has the following impact (current implementation - may change in the future):
 - the keypair is deleted from the app locally (web/ios/android)
-- the backend keeps the deleted device public key in the database, for auditability reason
+- the backend keeps the locally deleted device public key in the database
-- the backend will refuse to log back with the same keypair again and will refuse any request from this public key
+- if kept, the keypair can log back in again

 ### User data generated and recorded on the app